kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

       ...
         css_resource:    A Plone 3 CSS resource template ...
+        import_zexps:    A template for importing zexp-objects into portal on installation
         js_resource:     A Plone 3 JS resource template N portlet:         A Plone 3 portlet
       ...